esselfe/codybot/README.md

 To get weather report from https://wttr.in send `!weather `_`citynamehere`_; this should return something like "_Montreal: Partly cloudy +2*C feels like -2*C 15km/h 0.0mm_"

-To run a shell command from the chat onto the host of codybot, type `!sh `_`command and args`_ e.g. `!sh ls /home/codybot`.
+To run a shell command from the chat onto the host of codybot, send `!sh `_`command and args`_ e.g. `!sh ls /home/codybot`.
 You can disable this by creating a file called `sh_disable` (as always, in the program's current directory).
 You can also type `sh_enable` or `sh_disable` in the console, or `!sh_enable` or `!sh_disable` in the channel (requires to be in the admins list).

 The other commands are:
 `!about` to retrieve the author and source code link.
-`!admins` to show current administrator of the bot who can run special commands like `!admins reload`.
+`!admins` to show current administrators of the bot who can run special commands like `!admins reload`.
 `!ascii` to show an ascii art image.
 `!cc printf("This is awesome!\n");` to compile C one-liners.
 `!chars` to show special UTF-8 characters.